Built for the question that actually matters.

 Seven years in agencies taught me a depressing pattern: confident teams shipping on bad assumptions.
 Beautiful decks, wrong inputs, predictable graveyards.
 Founders asked us to validate ideas after they'd shipped them.
 I wanted the verdict before the build.

 "A model that won't show its sources doesn't belong in a verdict.
-A recommendation that can't name what would change it is vibes in a serif font."
+A score that can't name what would change it is vibes in a serif font."

 I came at it from the other side: systems that produce defensible answers, not confident ones.
-Every model cites, surfaces its falsifier, and forgets your brief when the run ends.
+Every model cites, surfaces its falsifier, and runs under our providers' standard API terms, so your brief is never used to train a model.
 Rigor is the product.

 That's why we charge real money.
-Frontier models, paid data, our time.
+Frontier models and paid data cost real money to run.
 Cheap tools give you generic guesses.
-Verdikt gives you a memo you can defend.
+Verdikt gives you a report you can inspect.

 If you have an idea you keep returning to, run it through before you spend three months building it.
-Worst case, $49.99.
-Best case, three months saved and a cofounder relationship intact.
+The output is evidence, not advice: use it to sharpen your own judgment.

 Three verdicts.
 One repeatable structure.